Credential Lifecycle

 Reference

-It MUST contain a JWT proof of possession of the cryptographic key the Credential to be revoked shall be bound to.
+It MUST be an array of strings, where each represents a Revocation Assertion Request object.
+Each element MUST contain a signed JWT as a cryptographic proof of possession to which the Digital Credential to be revoked shall be bound.
 See Section Credential Proof of Possession for more details.

-The Revocation Endpoint MUST be provided by the Issuer within its Metadata.
+The Revocation Endpoint MUST be provided by the Credential Issuer within its Metadata.

 Credential Revocation HTTP Response

-The following HTTP Status Codes MUST be supported:
+In the following table are listed HTTP Status Codes that MUST be supported:

 Status Code